Kadam-Tushar/Morse-Code-Reader/README.md

 ### What is Morse Code ?
 Read This :https://en.wikipedia.org/wiki/Morse_code

+### Installation

+    Step 1:cd/Location

+    Step 2:Git clone "url" to location

+    Step 3:go to the dist folder

+    Step 4:To run the project from the command line

+    type=>java -jar "MorseCodenew.jar"

 ### Getting Started

 This project is written in JAVA using NetBeans IDE In these project user can log in or can create new account